1000minds supports research into the measurement and valuation of health-related quality of life.

 - A social value set for the EQ-5D-5L for New Zealand has been created and is available for use now.

-How significant are correlations between EQ-5D value sets?
+How significant are correlations between HRQoL value sets?

-Here is our tool to lookup the statistical significance of correlation coefficients for EQ-5D-3L and EQ-5D-5L value sets:
+Based on millions of simulations, we created the following tool to let you lookup the statistical significance of correlation coefficients for EQ-5D-3L, EQ-5D-5L and SF-6Dv2 value sets:

-If you’d like to test significance for a different model, we may be able to use the significance calculator we created for the above article to generate significance tables for you.
+If you’d like to test significance for a different tool, we may be able to generate significance tables for you.

 F Ombler, M Albert & P Hansen (2018), “How significant are ‘high’ correlations between EQ-5D value sets?”, Medical Decision Making 38, 635-45.